"Hanif Abdurraqib is everyone's favorite poet right now"

 Hanif Willis-Abdurraqib is a poet, essayist, and cultural critic from Columbus, Ohio.
 His poetry has been published in Muzzle, Vinyl, PEN American, and various other journals.
-His essays and music criticism has been published in The FADER, Pitchfork, and The New York Times.
-He has been nominated for the pushcart prize, and his poem "Hestia" won the 2014 Capital University poetry prize.
-His first full length collection, The Crown Ain't Worth Much, is forthcoming in 2016 from Button Poetry / Exploding Pinecone Press.
+His essays and music criticism has been published in The FADER, Pitchfork, The New Yorker, and The New York Times.
+His first full length collection, The Crown Ain't Worth Much, was released in June 2016 from Button Poetry, and was named a finalist for the Eric Hoffer Book prize.
+With Big Lucks, he released a limited edition chapbook, Vintage Sadness, in summer 2017 (you cannot get it anymore and he is very sorry.)
+His first collection of essays, They Can't Kill Us Until They Kill Us, is being released in winter 2017 by Two Dollar Radio.
 He is a Callaloo Creative Writing Fellow, an interviewer at Union Station Magazine, and a poetry editor at Muzzle Magazine.
 He is a member of the poetry collective Echo Hotel with poet/essayist Eve Ewing.

 Additionally, he is a columnist at MTV News, where he writes about music, and fights to get Room Raiders back on the air.
 He thinks poems can change the world, but really wants to talk to you about music, sports, and sneakers.